ICanBoogie/bind-routing/README.md

 ## Defining routes using attributes

-The easiest way to define routes is to use routing attributes such as [Route][] or [Get][] to tag your controller actions.
-Using any of these tags on a controller triggers the tagging of the controller as an action responder, so you don't have to use the [ActionResponder][] attribute.
+The easiest way to define routes is to use routing attributes such as [Route][] or [Get][] to tag your controller and actions.
+Using any of these tags triggers the registration of the controller as a service (if it is not already registered), and the tagging with `action_responder` and `action_alias`.

-The following example demonstrates how the [Route][] attribute can be used on a class to specify a prefix for all the actions of a controller.
+The following example demonstrates how the [Route][] attribute can be used at the class level to specify a prefix for all the actions of a controller.
 The [Get][] and [Post][] attributes are used to tag actions.
 If left undefined, the action is inferred from the controller class and the method name.

 ```php
 <?php